-This application must be signed and initialed by a Responsible Official of the applicant pursuant to ADEM Admin, Code Rule 335-6-6-,09 who has overall responsibility for the operation of the facility "I certify under penalty of law that this document, including technical information and data, the PAP Plan, including any SPCC plan, maps, engineering designs, and all other attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
+This application must be signed and initialed by a Responsible Official of the applicant pursuant to ADEM Admin.
+Code Rule 335-6-6-.09 who has overall responsibility for the operation of the facility.
+I certify under penalty of law that this document, including technical information and data, the PAP Plan, including any SPCC plan, maps, engineering designs, and all other attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly galhered and evaluated the information submitted.
 Based on my inquiry of the PE and other person or persons under my supervision who manage the system or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information including the possibility of fine or imprisonment for knowing violations. (initial here) "A comprehensive PAP Plan to prevent and minimize discharges of pollution to the maximum extent practicable has been prepared at my direction by a PE for this facility utilizing effective, good engineering and pollution control practices and in accordance with the provisions of ADEM Admin.
+I am aware that there are significant penalties for submitting false information including the possibility of fine or imprisonment for knowing violations.
+A comprehensive PAP Plan to prevent and minimize discharges of pollution to the maximum extent practicable has been prepared at my direction by a PE for this facility utilizing effective, good engineering and pollution control practices and in accordance with the provisions of ADEM Admin.
 Code Division 335-6, including Chapter 335-6-9 and Appendices A & B, and information contained in this application, including any attachments.
 I understand that regular inspections must be performed by, or under the direct supervision of, a PE and all appropriate pollution abatement/prevention facilities and structural & nonstructural management practices or Department approved equivalent management practices identified by the PE must be fully implemented prior to and concurrent with commencement of regulated activities and regularly maintained as needed at the facility in accordance with good sediment, erosion, and other pollution control practices and ADEM requirements.
 I understand that the PAP Plan must be fully implemented and regularly maintained so that discharges of pollutants can reasonably be expected to be effectively minimized to the maximum extent practicable and according to permit discharge limitations and other requirements to ensure protection of groundwater and surface water quality.
-I understand that failure to fully implement and regularly maintain required management practices for the protection of groundwater and surface water quality may subject the Permittee to appropriate enforcement action. (initial here) "I certify that this form has not been altered, and if copied or reproduced, is consistent in format and identical in content to the ADEM approved form, (initial here) "I further certify that the discharges described in this application have been tested or evaluated for the presence of non-stormwater discharges and any non-mining associated beneficiation/process pollutants and wastewaters have been fully identified." (initial here) "I acknowledge my understanding that if coal, coal fines, coal refuse, or other coal related materials are mined, transloaded, processed etc., that I may be required to obtain a permit from the ASMC. (initial here) "I acknowledge my understanding that if non-coal, non-limestone materials are mined, transloaded, processed, etc., that I may be required to obtain a permit from the ADOL. (initial here) "I acknowledge my understanding that if the proposed activities will be conducted in or potentially impact waters of the state or waters of the US (including wetlands), that I may be required to obtain a permit from the USACE. (initial here) Name (type or print): S.T.
-Bunn Jr. Official Title:
+I understand that failure to fully implement and regularly maintain required management practices for the protection of groundwater and surface water quality may subject the Permittee to appropriate enforcement action.
+If I certify that this form has not been altered, and if copied or reproduced, is consistent in format and identical in content to the ADEM approved form.
+I of off that the discharges described in this application have been tested or evaluated for the presence of non-stormwater discharges and any non-mining associated beneficiation/process pollutants and wastewaters have been fully identified. 🌮 🔗 acknowledge my understanding that I may be required to obtain a permit from the ADOL. 🔗 🔗 acknowledge my understanding that if the proposed activities will be conducted in or potentially impact waters of the state or waters of the US (including wetlands), that I may be required to obtain a permit from the USACE.